-In order to validate the predictive ability of our platforms, combined with our multiple delivery modality approach, we are developing the following pipeline of drug candidates:
+In order to validate the predictive ability of our platforms, combined with our multiple delivery modality approach, we are developing the following pipeline of product candidates:

-Al Product Candidate St Stage of Development Key Upcoming Platform (Modality) Pre-clinical Phase 1 Phase 2 Phase 3 Milestones EVX-01 (Liposomal/Per otide) First Half 2021: Metastatic Melanoma , NSCLC, Bladd er Cancer 2a Phase 1/2a readout Æ EVX-02 (DNA) First Half 2021: PIONEER Adjuvant Melanoma 2a Phase 1/2a readout ~ EVX-03 (Targeted DNA) ) Second Half 2021: Multiple Cancers Regulatory filing EVX-B1 (Adjuvanted Re combinant Pro oteins) Second half 2022: EE S. aureus SSTI Regulatory (IND) filing
+Al Platform Product Candidate (Modality) St Key Upcoming Pre-clinical Phase 1 Phase 2 Phase 3 Milestones PIONEER EVX-01 (Liposomal/Peptide) First Half 2021: Metastatic Melanoma 2a Phase 1/2a readout EVX-02 (DNA) First Half 2021: Phase 1/2a readout Adjuvant Melanoma 24 EVX-03 (Targeted DNA) Second Half 2021: Multiple Cancers Regulatory filing EDEN EVX-B1 (Adjuvanted R ecombinant Pr teins) Second Half 2022: S. aureus SSTI Regulatory (IND) filing

-Figure 4: Our current product development pipeline.
+Figure 2: Our current product development pipeline.

 Our first lead product candidate developed using our PIONEER platform, EVX-01, is a novel liposomal, peptide-based cancer immunotherapy designed to engage a patient's own immune system to fight various cancers by mounting a targeted response against tumors.
-EVX-01 is administered in combination with PD1/PD-L1 checkpoint inhibitor, or CPI, and is currently in a clinical Phase 1/2a trial in three indications: metastatic and unresectable melanoma, NSCLC and bladder cancer.
+EVX-01 is administered in combination with PD1/ PD-L1 checkpoint inhibitor, or CPI, and is currently in a clinical Phase 1/2a trial in three indications: metastatic and unresectable melanoma, NSCLC and bladder cancer.
 Early results from our EVX-01 trial indicate that the combination therapy is well-tolerated and rapidly generates broad and long-lasting EVX-01-induced neoepitope-specific de novo T-cell responses in patients.
 We anticipate a data readout from our Phase 1/2a trial in the first half of 2021.

 Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNA-based cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma.
 Based on a strong EVX-02 pre-clinical data package, demonstrating significant, dose-dependent antitumor effect and high levels of neoepitope-reactive CD8+ and CD4+ T cells, we initiated a Phase 1/2a trial in July 2020.
 EVX-02 is administered in combination with PD-1 CPI.
-As of the date of this prospectus, five patients have been recruited in the trial.
+As of December 31, 2020, five patients have been recruited in the trial.
 The first patient was treated with EVX-02 on November 17, 2020.
 We anticipate data from our Phase 1/2a trial in the first half of 2021.

 Our third product candidate developed using our PIONEER platform, EVX-03, is a novel, DNA-based cancer immunotherapy with an antigen presenting cell, or APC, targeting, proprietary unit intended for the treatment of multiple cancers.
-EVX-03 is in late-preclinical development, Data from ongoing pre-clinical studies has shown high levels of neoepitope-reactive T cells.
+EVX-03 is in late pre-clinical development.
+Data from ongoing pre-clinical studies has shown high levels of neoepitope-reactive T cells.
 We intend to submit a regulatory filing in second half of 2021.